UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 Don't get used to sitting in the same seat in this room!
 We're going to move around and try things, starting with hand-crafting some visualizations.

+What was easy/hard about visualizing the various datasets?
+How did you do it?

+---

+Break into groups based on your numbers, and visualize the results by whatever method you choose: by hand, by computer, or otherwise.

+Affix to or inscribe upon your sheet of paper.

+What did you come up with?

+What was easy/hard about visualizing each dataset in a different way?

+notes:
+Count off numbers!

+Don't get used to sitting in the same seat in this room!
+We're going to move around and try things, starting with hand-crafting some visualizations.

+What was easy/hard about visualizing the various datasets?
+How did you do it?

 ---